 The next reason that some may jump into bootcamp – is that people also struggle to choose a niche.

 Kyle suggests in the certification training, that if you can’t think of a niche, then just head over to bootcamp….

-I do not think is a good option AT ALL for newbies, (although some will disagree with me on that point).
+I do not think is a good option for new people just starting out online, (although some will disagree with me on that point).

 Starting in a niche of your choosing and getting those first sale gives you the opportunity to learn such a lot and you will make mistakes first time around.

 People do still succeed with Bootcamp sites – one of the most recent additions to the Vegas conference, (which you’re invited to if you make 300 sales in a year) had only been working on his site for around 19 months!!